sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/cli-advanced.md

     }
 }
 ```
-Running the `raw` command is similar to the others except now you pass the json file created above with the `-f` flag:
+Running the `raw` command is similar to running the other commands, except now you pass the JSON file created earlier with the `-f` flag:

 ```
 sail conn invoke raw -c 4b12cf79-b2ac-44ac-842b-b5a6268548f5 -f account-disable.json -p config.json